Paint is a relatively inexpensive way to completely transform a room, and dark rooms are no exception.

 Why Painting Your Walls White Is Not Always The Answer

-Contrary to popular belief, painting your walls white is not necessarily the best solution for brightening a dark room.
+Contrary to popular belief, painting your walls white is not always the best solution for brightening a dark room.

 Whether you have a north-facing or just generally low-light room with minimal windows, the light plays an important role in how your wall color looks.